Celebrated every year on October 4

 Among the many ways Franciscus helped people, he was greatly known for how he treated animals.

-Famous is him negotiating between a ferocious wolf and the town of Gubbio.
+Famous is the tale of how Franciscus negotiated between a ferocious wolf and the town of Gubbio.

-He even negotiated between the wolf and the dogs of the town to make peace.
+He even negotiated between the dogs of the town and the wolf to make peace.

 In 1925 Heinrich Zimmermann, writer and publisher of the magazine “Mensch und Hund” (“Man and Dog”), organized the first World Animal Day on March 24.